-Hanoi’s autumn flavor has a distinct ripe fruit flavor that capture our hearts.
+Hanoi autumn has a distinct ripe fruit flavor that captures our hearts.
 This is a gift that nature and earth have given to this land for thousands of years.
 Autumn in Hanoi always has an irresistible beauty in the silent yet deep feelings, thanks to the gentle sunshine, wind, and lingering aroma of flowers and fruits.

 Pomegranates are like small lanterns hanging on branches, intertwined with green leaves, becoming a unique autumn scene.
 The pomegranate tree symbolizes the good meaning of having many descendants.
 When the fruit is ripe, it is like small red lanterns bringing prosperity.
 According to ancient people, planting pomegranates in front of the house also meant wishing the family more prosperity and a peaceful life.
 Pomegranate tastes as sweet as honey, which also means that our lives are sweet and happy.
 Therefore, when the Mid-Autumn Festival comes, many people like to place pomegranates in their homes to express good fortune.

 Tangerines – citrus fruits have cultural significance